Why do we have a School's Council?

 As there are so many classes in Ashton Gate, we run two School Councils; KS1 and KS2.
 We aim to meet at least once per term and hold a few joint school meetings throughout the year.

-Class Councillors of 22/23 had a brilliant year - they have been passionate, enthusiastic and dedicated.
+Class Councillors have had a brilliant year - they have been passionate, enthusiastic and dedicated.
 They have shared ideas, listened to each other, made democratic decisions and made changes to improve 'their' school.

-Some of the projects they have been involved with last year:
+Some of the projects they have been involved with this year:

 2021-2022 School Councillors